-Some beekeepers prefer to fill their traps with the total number of frames.
+Some beekeepers prefer to fill their traps with the total number of frames possible.
 That is a perfectly fine way to proceed as well.
 And, is the best option if you are not able to check your traps daily.
-There are many different ways to catch swarms.
+There are many different ways to entice bees.

 Once the 3-4 frames are lightly nailed in place, my special inner cover is screwed on.
 I have a strip of beeswax on the underside of the inner cover.
 The bees often start to build their comb here instead of in the frames – that’s okay with me.

 Once the top is secured, the trap is returned to the original location.
 This has been a great spot to catch swarms in years past.

 Hopefully, replacing the former box with a better quality one will please the next bee swarm.
 You can put up a trap or bait hive at any time during the bee season.